-Whether one is in the market for a new home in Anchorage or just conducting research on how best to update the one they have, a lot of planning and decision-making goes into getting the kitchen just right.
+Whether one is in the market for a new home or just conducting research on how best to update the one they have, a lot of planning and decision-making goes into getting the kitchen just right.
+At some point, most homeowners will ask themselves: "What is the best kitchen countertop material for my needs?"

 It's the heart of the home, and a lot of time is spent in this room.
-While everyone should certainly do their basic due diligence when it comes to kitchen countertop trends, opinions and aesthetics, there are some who like to go the extra mile in their investigation.
+It's also one of the first places homeowners make improvements.
+While everyone should certainly do their basic due diligence when it comes to countertop material trends, opinions and aesthetics, there are some who like to go the extra mile in their investigation.
 If that's you, welcome: This piece was written with this attention to detail in mind, so whip out the notepad and get ready to learn.

 Let's take a look at each type of countertop material, talk about its properties and then dig into why it offers the benefits it does.
 By the end, you'll have improved not only your design trend knowledge, but your understanding of chemistry and geology as well.

-For quite a while, granite was the go-to whenever it fit into the budget.
-Because kitchens have large swaths of flat surfaces – countertops, islands, tables, the tops of appliances – the room can get a little boring without added interest.
+What is the best material for kitchen countertops?
+Granite is often the go-to whenever it fits into the budget.
+Because kitchens have large swaths of flat surfaces – countertops, islands, tables, the tops of appliances – adding visual interest can go a long way.
 Granite does the trick handily, with eye-catching patterns in a stunning variety of colors.
 With thousands of different hues and combinations, there's probably a granite countertop for everyone.

 Granite's lovely variegations form when magma cools slowly beneath the Earth's crust, allowing for the aggregation of particular minerals.
 The most abundant of which are quartz and feldspar, with smaller amounts of mica and crystalline amphiboles veining throughout.
 This composition is what gives granite its glittering and uniquely organic-looking appearance.

-Granite is quite scratch resistant, but it is not the hardest rock out there, however, which means owners should exercise at least a little caution to avoid scuffs.
+Granite is quite scratch resistant, but it is not the hardest rock out there, which means owners should exercise at least a little caution to avoid scuffs.
 While knives typically wont scratch the surface, they'll get dull pretty quickly, so a cutting board is still recommended.
-Because it isn't that dense, one can also fix it fairly easily by buffing off the top polish and scratches, then filling in with a polish or sealant available in any hardware store.
-The ease of fixing issues makes for a countertop that stays sound for decades in return for its upfront investment.
+Because granite isn't super dense, one can also fix it fairly easily by buffing off the top polish and scratches, then filling in with a polish or sealant available in any hardware store.
+The ease of fixing issues makes for a kitchen countertop material that stays sound for decades in return for its upfront investment.

 As perhaps the most talked about material on the market these days, engineered stone recreates some of the look of granite and marble, with variegated stones suspended in a binding medium.
 Often the adhesive is a polymer resin, which is clear and allows for beautifully clear viewing of the stones within.
 Sometimes, cement mix may also be used, giving a more rustic effect.